-On the 22nd of April, two days ago, there was an announcement about Facebook investing in Jio platforms.
-All leading media agencies in India carried this news.
+On the 22nd of April, two days ago, there was an announcement about Facebook investing in Reliance Jio.
+All media agencies in India carried this news.
 In taking up this stake, at US$5.7B for a 9.9% stake, Facebook has valued Reliance Jio at a whopping US$57.57B, a Telecom that is less than five years old in India.

 The Jio-Facebook (Project Redwood) initiative is focussed on exploiting the technology and reach of WhatsApp and the network relationship Jio has with millions of corner stores in India mirroring the WeChat/WePay or Alibaba-Alipay walled gardens in China.
 Strategically this will enable WhatsApp with an anchoring role to take on the payment space dominated by few players in India like Google Pay, Phone Pe, and PayTM.

 By doing this, Facebook is transitioning WhatsApp from a mobile application to a “platform” and Jio is leveraging the emerging platform to create an “ecosystem” that can exploit a network of more than 30M corner stores in India, enabling each to transact with customers in their neighbourhood.